marcadrianpeters/superpixel_labeling_tool/README.md

 ## Workflow Overview

-To use the GUI, you must first generate superpixel masks.
-The GUI is designed to operate on precomputed segmentations for maximum responsiveness.
+The GUI now launches via a file dialog to select the dataset directory — no CLI argument is required.
+However, the dataset **must** follow the required directory structure and either include precomputed superpixel masks or have them manually generated via the GUI.

-### Step 1: Precompute Superpixel Masks
+### Step 1: Precompute Superpixel Masks (Optional but Recommended)

 ```bash
 python run_superpixel_segmentation.py /path/to/dataset \